 It is thought that there are over 25 million homes in the UK do not have adequate insulation.
-So if you have a draughty home, and are wondering how you can make it draught proof, then you’ve come to the right place.
+So if you have a draughty home, and are wondering how you can improve it, then you’ve come to the right place.

-The main benefits to draught-proofing your home is that it is one of the cheapest ways to make your home more efficient which ultimately could reduce the cost of your energy bills as you’re using less fuel to heat your home.
+The main benefits to reducing draughts in your home is that it is one of the cheapest ways to make your home more efficient which ultimately could reduce the cost of your energy bills as you’re using less fuel to heat your home.

-Here are just some of several ways you can to help insulate and draught-proof your home:
+Here are just some of several ways you can to help reduce air leakage in your home: